crystal-lang/crystal-book/using_the_compiler/README.md

-# Using the Compiler
+# Using the compiler

 Once [installed](../installation/), the Crystal compiler should be available as `crystal` command.

-## Compiling and Running at Once
+## Compiling and running at once

 To compile and run a program in a single shot, invoke [`crystal run`](#crystal-run) with a single filename: